 Do you get anxiety when you think of traveling alone?

 Here is what I have learned in my years of life experience and from studying Neuro-Linguistic programming, yogi vidya (knowledge), TimeLine Therapy®, neuroscience, and Ayurvedic science:

-The need for “Me time” comes from you neglecting “Yourself” over the years.
-You are burnt out from years and years of putting everything before you.
+The need for ‘me time’ comes from you neglecting yourself over the years.
+And years and years of putting everything before you makes you burnt out.

-The need to please everyone is called being in “your comfort zone.”
-Have to do everything for my parent, for my husband, for my children, for me friends…etc., etc. What about doing something for yourself?
+The need to please everyone has become your comfort zone.
+You think, I have to do everything for my parent, for my husband, for my children, for my friends…on and on.
+What about doing something for yourself?

-Give yourself – time and love.
-The true happiness comes from within you.
-The true love comes from within you.
-The real freedom comes from within you.
-When everything comes from within you then WHY we humans spend years chasing love, happiness, and freedom outside of us???
+True happiness comes from within you.
+True love comes from within you.
+And real freedom comes from within you.
+When everything comes from within you then WHY do we spend years chasing love, happiness and freedom outside of ourselves?

 There are many reasons that people choose our solo women tours.
-For me, it was to find me again, when I booked my very first – solo travel, I was trying to run away from everyone and everything.
-All I wanted was to have some peace and some me time…….
+For me, it was to find me again.
+When I booked my very first solo travel trip, I was trying to run away from everyone and everything.
+All I wanted was to have some peace and some me time.